Jerry Lee Lewis, outrageous rock 'n' roll star, dies at 87

 His finances were also chaotic.
 Lewis made millions, but he liked his money in cash and ended up owing hundreds of thousands of dollars to the Internal Revenue Service.
 When he began welcoming tourists in 1994 to his longtime residence near Nesbit, Mississippi - complete with a piano-shaped swimming pool - he set up a 900 phone number fans could call for a recorded message at $2.75 a minute.

 The son of one-time bootlegger Elmo Lewis and the cousin of TV evangelist Jimmy Swaggart and country star Mickey Gilley, Lewis was born in Ferriday, Louisiana.
-As a boy, he first learned to play guitar, but found the instrument too confining and longed for an instrument that the only the rich people in his town could afford - a piano.
-His life changed when his father pulled up in his truck one day and presented him a dark-wood, upright set of keyboards.
+As a boy, he first learned to play guitar, but found the instrument too confining and longed for an instrument that only the rich people in his town could afford - a piano.
+His life changed when his father pulled up in his truck one day and presented him a dark-wood, upright piano.

 “My eyes almost fell out of my head,” Lewis recalled in “Jerry Lee Lewis: His Own Story,” written by Rick Bragg and published in 2014.